ClickHouse/ClickHouse/docs/en/development/style.md

 If the function allocates an object on heap and returns it, use `shared_ptr` or `unique_ptr`.

-In rare cases you might need to return the value via an argument.
+In rare cases (updating a value in a loop) you might need to return the value via an argument.
 In this case, the argument should be a reference.

 ``` cpp
 using AggregateFunctionPtr = std::shared_ptr<IAggregateFunction>;